GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ### Adding ReportRange() to the Report

-**Step 1:** Add our first INTERJECT report formula to the report.
+**Step 1:** Add our first Interject report formula to the report.
 You will start with **ReportRange()**.
 ReportRange() is a report formula used to PULL data into a defined *range* of a report from the Data Portal.
 ReportRange() can be used with formatting to format the data returned from the Data Portal into the spreadsheet.
 Read more about ReportRange() [here](https://docs.gointerject.com/wIndex/ReportRange.html#function-summary).

 Type **“=ReportRange()”** in cell **C10** then click on the function builder icon.